evert/evert.github.com/_posts/2026/2026-02-21-now-on-gopher.md

-The biggest year for Gopher in this century was actually 2025, when the number of active gopher sites reached a whopping **432** according to [Wikipedia][1], and even new clients are being made.
-Most of these sites are just personal spaces, like the homepages of yore.
+The biggest year for Gopher in this century was actually 2025, when the number of active gopher sites reached a whopping **432** according to [Wikipedia][1], Most of these sites are just personal spaces, like the homepages of yore.

 I also recently built a little homelab, so this seemed like the perfect time to finally set up a permament gopher server (or 'hole').